What is TWO?

 Why TWO?

 TWO is based on the idea of "making work" (WPA terminology) for artists to "make work" (artist terminology).
 The project was born of an appreciation for the WPA and recurring comparisons in the news media between that era and today.
 With the current economic recession in mind, TWO revisits the approach the 1930s federal government took to alleviate the effects of the Depression on daily life.
 Artists were employed to make art–alongside infrastructure and other projects to rebuild the country–and were seen as a valuable labor force.
 Despite recent wistful references to the WPA, it seems implausible in contemporary U.S. culture that artists would be remunerated for their work in this way.
-TWO is a wry realization of this model.
+TWO is a wry contemporary realization of this model.